SVG-Edit/svgedit/README.md

 ## Installation

+Note that steps 1-2 below are only necessary if you wish to integrate SVG-edit into your own npm package; otherwise, you can skip those steps and instead of looking within `node_modules/svgedit`, look within your copy of the svgedit Git repo.

 1. Set up an npm package of your own: `npm init` (complete the fields).
 1. Install SVG-edit into your package: `npm i svgedit`
 1. Copy `svgedit-config-sample-es.js` (in the SVG-edit project root;